withLinda/claude-conversation-exporter/README.md

 2. Check the browser console for any error messages
 3. If the organization ID can't be found automatically, you may need to provide it manually when prompted
 4. If downloads don't start, check your browser's download settings and permissions

+### ID Examples

+When the script runs, it will display information about the detected IDs:

+- Conversation ID example: `a1b2c3d4-5e6f-7g8h-9i0j-k1l2m3n4ob06`
+- Organization ID example: `0a1b2c3d-4e5f-6g7h-8i9j-0k1l2m3n4o38`

+These are UUID format identifiers that the script needs to access your conversation data.

 ## Privacy & Security